HITECHCRIME/HC_SG113_NTSWGA/README.md

-better swap ya handle to naught better swap it before getting ahold of the switch ya plug it bitch net so slow net so slow
+better swap ya handle to naught better swap it before getting ahold of the switch ya (can't right the wrong) plug it bitch net so slow net so slow